flybyflo/ai-chatbot/README.md

 </h1>

 <p align="center">
-  A modern chat runtime built on top of Vercel's Chat SDK template and extended with stronger auth, richer tooling, and Azure integrations.
+  A modern chat runtime powered by Convex, Better Auth, and the AI SDK with support for MCP tools, A2A agents, and Azure integrations.
 </p>

 <p align="center">